nickfoss32/cv/index.md

 (847) 915-1353
 [LinkedIn](https://www.linkedin.com/in/nfoss) | [GitHub](https://github.com/nickfoss32)

-_Experienced professional currently in the defense industry interested in designing and implementing cloud or embedded applications.
-Looking to further career in cloud architecture and full stack development.
-Productive team player and leader._
+_Seasoned software engineer with 10+ years of experience working on gov't contracts in the defense/intelligence industry, primarily in cleared environments, specializing in embedded systems and systems deployed to the cloud.
+Skilled in modern C++ (C++20/23), Python, microservices, and event-driven architectures; thrives in agile, fast-paced environments delivering iterative, testable solutions.
+Proven leader who designs scalable systems, improves CI/CD workflows, and mentors teams to deliver production-ready software under operational constraints._

 ## Education
 **University of Illinois at Urbana-Champaign**